beginning of content

 What causes nerve pain?

-Nerve pain is usually caused by an injury or disease that affects your central nervous system (brain and spinal cord) or the nerves that run to your muscles and organs.
+Nerve pain is usually caused by an injury or disease that affects your nervous system.

 Your doctor may also refer you for tests including: